Months of QA, completed in hours with OwlityAI.

 Measures outcomes, provides clear-cut reports:

-The tool maintains and updates the current test suites library, identifying flaky tests and ensuring accurate results of working suites.
+The tool maintains and updates the current test suites library, identifying flaky tests and ensuring accurate results — addressing one of the biggest misconceptions about AI, that it can’t deliver stability.
 After every cycle, you’ll receive a detailed and actionable report.
 Do you feel that sometimes you are lost in your testing moves and decisions?
 No longer.

 Bottom line

-We are witnessing how AI in software testing is changing our usual and sticky approaches step by step.
+We are witnessing how AI in software testing is changing our usual and sticky approaches step by step, despite the myths of artificial intelligence that hold many teams back.
 Many testers proved that the testing cycle can be fast and efficient.
 They proved that you can spend an affordable amount on improving your testing processes while receiving the best quality.

-Although some AI-powered testing myths still exist, we hope this debunking material will help you navigate the right development path weeding out all the buzz.
+Although some common misconceptions about AI in testing still exist, we hope this debunking material will help you navigate the right development path weeding out all the buzz.

 If you are ready to start your best software testing experience ever, hit the button below or contact us directly.